eerotal/LibreSignage/README.rst

 * Web interface for editing slides and managing the LibreSignage instance.
-* Configurable slide duration, transition animations and other parameters.
+* Configurable slide duration, transition animations and other settings.
 * Special markup syntax for easily formatting slides.
 * Possibility to schedule slides for a specific time-frame.
-* Possibility to give slide modification permissions to other users.
+* Possibility to give slide modification permissions to other users to collaborate with them on creating a slide.
 * Separate slide queues for different digital signage screens.
 * Multiple user accounts with permissions based on